Using parsuna¶

 Error events do not consume the token they attach to — the parser

-as part of recovery.
+(Garbage).
 Application code should treat Error as a

 diagnostic carrier, not a replacement for a token.